How to start freelancing (even when working full-time)

-Focus on delivering interface design for apps, creating new custom logos, devising layouts for books, or any other specific design work.
+Then, make your pick — focus on delivering interface design for apps, creating new custom logos, devising layouts for books, or any other specific design work.

-*You should check with your employer on what’s the company’s policy of working on such side hustles – perhaps your contract forbids you from accepting freelance work in your respectable niche outside of the company.
+*You should check with your employer on what’s the company’s policy of working on such side hustles.
+Perhaps your contract forbids you from accepting freelance work in your respectable niche, outside of the company.

 Identify target clients

 Just like you shouldn’t aim to cover every niche in your industry, you shouldn’t aim to cater to the needs of the entire industry’s market.